maksar/puberty/Readme.md

             ]
 ```

-Thanks to fixing the implementation, the test run is successful, there are no more errors.
+Thanks to fix, the test run is now successful, there are no more errors.
 Let’s try to formulate more invariants for verification.
-The last point of requirements for `workflow` states that the user should be able to vote only once at each of the steps, so let’s express this in the code.
+The last bullet point `workflow` requirements states that the user should be able to vote only once at each of the steps, so let’s express this in the code.
 This time, let’s use a different syntactic construction: “`claim` description `that` expression `is` equivalent `for` generator”.
-That is, for each pair of user-operation the code attempts to apply this operation to `workflow`, at the current step of which the user with the same name has already voted.
-The invariant is in the fact that the `workflow` step should not change while this happens.
+That is, for each pair of user-operation the code attempts to apply this operation to `workflow`, at the step on which the user with the same name has already voted.
+The invariant is: current step number of the `workflow` should not be affected.

 ```elm
 workflowVotedByUser : User -> Workflow